Updated on December 12, 2022

 If you’re looking for fuller lashes but don’t want to use Latisse, you can try alternative products or home remedies.

 Cosmetic aisles are stocked with over-the-counter (OTC) eyelash serums that promise similar effects to Latisse.
 But isopropyl cloprostenate, the prostaglandin analog often found in these items, is not FDA-approved.
-Therefore, the safety and efficacy of these products are largely unknown.6
+The safety and efficacy of OTC products are largely unknown.6

 Various natural remedies that reputedly encourage and enhance eyelash growth include: